safari bathroom toilet paper

 What now?

-You’re never more than about 20 minutes from an indoor bathroom while on a wildlife drive.
+You’re usually within about 20 minutes from an indoor bathroom while on a wildlife drive.
 Just give your guide a heads-up.
+And if that’s too distant for you, you can always “check the tires” for a quick bush break behind the vehicle.
 Safari guides are experts at many things — tracking leopards, identifying birds, and, yes, timing a strategic bathroom stop.

 No awkwardness required.